-Research, Innovation and Enterprise team supports staff at Solent to develop research and knowledge exchange projects and apply for funding.
-The following information provides an overview of internal and external funding opportunities, as well as information on consultancy, bid support, and using Pure to manage your research projects.
+The Research, Innovation and Enterprise team supports staff at Solent to develop research and knowledge exchange projects and apply for funding.
+This page provides an overview of internal and external funding opportunities, as well as information on consultancy, bid support, and using Pure to manage your research projects.

 Research, Innovation and Knowledge Exchange (RIKE) Awards

-If you have a research or innovation project idea that doesn't qualify for the RIKE Awards, please get in touch with Catherine Lee or Anthony Gallagher in the first instance.
+If you have a research or innovation project idea that doesn't qualify for existing internal funding calls, please get in touch with Catherine Lee in the first instance.

 External funding opportunities

-Research, Innovation and Enterprise provides support for and works with each applicant to ensure understanding of and compliance with the policy alongside the bid support process.
+The Research, Innovation and Enterprise team provides support to ensure understanding of, and compliance with, the policy alongside the bid support process.

 The consultancy agreement is a simple pdf template of the final agreement between the University and any client.
 It includes the University’s standard terms and conditions for outward consultancy.
 You may send the template to a potential client for their information in advance of discussing potential work.